stepanataccolade/docsv2/sources/int_container_services.md

 4. Enter your access and secret keys provided by AWS.
 [See here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) for info on how to generate them.
 5. Click `Save`

-You can now use this integration to set up a Shippable Deploy account and manage your ECS clusters.
+You can now use this integration to set up your Environment and Deployment Pipelines on your ECS clusters.
+For more information on this, please check out our [Deployment pipelines section](flow_overview.md)

-TODO: GKE and Red Hat Openshift 3.
+<a name="gke-integration"></a>
+## Google Container Engine (GKE)

+To deploy applications to GKE, you need to configure an account integration with credentials to access your GKE account.

+* Go to your Google Cloud Platform (GCP) Console.
+Create a new Service account by following the instructions in Google's documentation for [Generating a service account credential](https://cloud.google.com/storage/docs/authentication#service_accounts) and generate a private key in JSON format.
+* Copy the JSON key you generated for your Service account.
+* Sign in to Shippable and go to your [Account Settings](https://app.shippable.com/accountSettings).
+Click on the `Integrations` tab.
+* Click on `Add Integration`.
+Choose `Google Container Engine`, name your integration, and paste your JSON key.
+* Click `Save`

+You can now use this integration to set up your Environment and Deployment Pipelines on your GKE clusters.
+For more information on this, please check out our [Deployment pipelines section](flow_overview.md)